RohitChandupatla/python-word-count-beam/README.md

 The Apache Beam examples directory has many [examples](https://github.com/apache/beam/tree/master/sdks/python/apache_beam/examples) All examples can be run locally by passing the required arguments described in the example script.

 run wordcount.py with the following command:

+I used my name in the following command so that the resulting output would include my name.
 ```
 python -m wordcount --input sample.txt --output Rohit
 ```